+\$

-Total Potential Future Expenses:
+Total Potential Future Expenses: \$

 5. Assets

-If you became disabled, you could turn to the assets you own to support you and your family's needs or to cover large additional expenses (such as college), primarily by selling them or liquidating them.
-Keep in mind that the value of your current assets may be considerably different from their value at the time you become disabled.
-And the values of such assets as real estate, a family business, or other big investments may be significantly discounted due to quick, forced sale or liquidation.
+If you became disabled, you could turn to the assets you own to support you and your family's additional expenses (such as college), primarily by selling them or liquidating them.
+Keep in your current assets may be considerably different from their value at the time you become dof such assets as real estate, a family business, or other big investments may be significantly deforced sale or liquidation. mind that the value of isabled.
+And the values

 Bank accounts, money market accounts, CDs: \$

 Stocks, bonds, mutual funds: \$

 Retirement savings IRAs, 401(k)s, Keoghs, pension and profit-sharing plans: \$

 Equity in real estate: \$

-Current life insurance benefits that may apply to dismemberment or some other form of disability (for instance,
+Current life insurance benefits that may apply to dismemberment or some other form of dis sability (for instance,

 the ability to file a claim prior to death in the case of severe illness): \$

 Life insurance benefits (cash value): \$

 Other assets (current market value): \$

 Total Value of Assets: \$